Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Duality and its Applications

-We can create similar relationships between identities and compositions by starting with a rod set $R$ containing $q$ and expanding along all the edges in $\tree(R)$ with label $q$.
-That expansion has internal nodes $Q=\rod{\trains([q])}$.
+We can create similar relationships between identities and compositions by starting with a rod set $R$ containing $q$ and expanding along all the edges in $\tree(R)$ with label $q$ to create an expansion with internal nodes $Q=\rod{\trains([q])}$.
 The leaves attached to these internal nodes form a union of arithmetic progressions with difference $q$.
-The dual of the expansion reveals an identity about compositions.
+The dual expansion has $Q^*=[q]$, with $\size{Q^*}=1$, and it reveals an identity about compositions.

-Here is a Padovan example, expanding $[2,3]$ by $\rod{\trains(2)}$:
+Here is a Padovan example, expanding $[2,3]$ by $\rod{\trains([2])}$: